locationtech/geomesa/geomesa-tools/README.md

 #### Example command:
     geomesa list -u username -p password -c test_catalog

-### keyword
+### keywords
-To add, remove, or list all the keywords on a specified catalog table, use the `keyword` command
+To add, remove, or list all the keywords on a specified catalog table, use the `keywords` command

 #### Usage (required options denoted with star):
-    $geomesa help keyword
+    $geomesa help keywords
     Add/Remove/List keywords on an existing schema
-    Usage: keyword [options]
+    Usage: keywords [options]
       Options:
         -a, --add
            A keyword to add.
 Can be specified multiple times